gr0uch/doc-tree/README.md

 ## Contributing

-There are a lot of AST nodes that it does not catch.
-Right now, it only supports commenting class declarations, class methods (including getter/setter/static), functions, prototype properties, and object properties, which is its primary use case.
+There are a lot of AST nodes that it does not match yet.
 Pull requests welcome.

 ## License